archlinux/alpm/alpm-types/README.md

 This library strives to provide all underlying types for writing ALPM based software as a leaf-crate, so that they can be shared across applications and none of them has to implement them itself.

+## Documentation

+* https://alpm-types.archlinux.page/alpm_types/ for development version of the crate
+* https://docs.rs/alpm-types/latest/alpm_types/ for released versions of the crate

 ## Examples

 ### System